VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-20-set-up-your-own-free-blog-in-8-steps-using-github-and-jekyll.md

 Put all your own details into `_config.yml`

+GitHub Pages builds your site, so if there's an error, it will say what it is when you click on a file's history and hover over the ✗ red error mark.

 Hydeout introduced an easy way to customize the biggest layout changes, by modifying /assets/css/main.scss